David Fincher's unrealized projects: Torso

 Fincher was announced in 2006 to direct the adaptation of the Brian Michael Bendis and Marc Andreyko graphic of the same name about Eliot Ness and his investigation of the Cleveland Torso Murderer.
-Fincher indicated that the film would not be a very faithful adaptation of the comic.
+In January 2008, Fincher indicated that it was not going to be a serial-killer film: "It's about the deconstruction of the myth of Eliot Ness.
+It has way more to do with Citizen Kane than it has to do with Seven".
+Ehren Kruger wrote the script.
+In December 2008, Fincher said that it would not be a very faithful adaptation of the comic.
 A cast of Matt Damon, Rachel McAdams, Casey Affleck and Gary Oldman was rumored to be attached prior to Paramount Pictures allowing the rights to the comic lapse in January 2009.